Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Introduction

 We evaluate the effectiveness of \textsc{Canoe} across 11 different downstream tasks, covering short-form and long-form generation tasks.
 Results show that \textsc{Canoe} significantly reduces faithfulness hallucinations.
 Specifically, \textsc{Canoe} significantly improves the overall score, e.g., 22.6\% for \textit{Llama3-Instruct-8B}.
 Meanwhile, \textsc{Canoe} surpasses the most advanced LLMs (e.g., GPT-4o) in the overall score.
-To the best of our knowledge, these results are unprecedented for open-source models that do not rely on additional human annotations.
+As shown in Figure \ref{fig_intro}, these results are unprecedented for open-source models that do not rely on additional human annotations.